respoke/respoke-php/README.md

 The Respoke PHP Library is a wrapper for the Respoke REST API.
 For more information on the Respoke service and API see [docs.respoke.io](http://docs.respoke.io).

+Please validate you have PHP 5.3.* or greater installed.

 ## Installation

-Install Respoke's PHP Library to your project using [Composer](https://getcomposer.org/).
+Install [Respoke's PHP Library](https://packagist.org/packages/respoke/respoke) to your project using [Composer](https://getcomposer.org/).

     composer require respoke/respoke

-After installing, you need to require Composer's autoloader:

-    require 'vendor/autoload.php';

 ## Running the library

 Install the library's dependencies.

     composer install

+After installing, you need to require Composer's autoloader:

+    require 'vendor/autoload.php';

 Then use the library.
 Sign up for a FREE [Respoke account](https://portal.respoke.io/#/signup).